 The Mac, although a fantastic computer, is not foolproof in security.
-Hackers are now targeting macOS, and Mac computers can fall prey to viruses, malware, or other cyberattacks.
+Hackers are now targeting macOS, and Mac computers can now get infected with viruses, malware, or other cyberattacks.
 Mac Cybersecurity threats are real.

 Stay up to date and have an antivirus program installed.

-CrowdStrike if you can afford them at $1200.00 per year for five computers minimum.
-Crowdstrike is the most advanced and complete protection we have tested and it is able to protect against nation-state-level attacks.
+CrowdStrike, if you can afford them, at least $1200.00 per year for five computers.
+Crowdstrike is the most advanced and complete protection we have tested, and it is able to protect against nation-state-level attacks.
 This lightweight program protects your Mac and usually never bothers you until the day it’s saving your life.

 The executive assistant director of the criminal, cyber, response, and service branch of the FBI, after 24 years, named president of CrowdStrike Services, Shawn Henry.

-Or as the minimum level of protection that we would want any client to have Malwarebytes $40 per year per user.
-Both are American Based companies.
+Or, as the minimum level of protection, we would want any client to have Malwarebytes Premium for $40 per year per user.

 Update DNS Records! as we discuss here in this blog post.

-Proofpoint sits in front of your Google Workplace or Microsoft 365 Exchange provider and stops evil, reduces spam, and helps your email and domain rating.
+Perception Point sits before your Google Workplace or Microsoft 365 Exchange provider, stops evil, reduces spam, and helps your email and domain rating.

-mailhardener.com is a great tool to help you get an A+ email quality rating and protect your users from attacks.
+Mail Hardener, EasyDmarc or Redsift are great tools to help you get an A+ email quality rating and protect your users from attacks.